nemesida-waf/nemesida_waf_ce/README.md

 In the case of compiling Nginx from the source code, you should add the <code>--with-compat --with-threads</code> parameters during the run configure to activate support of the dynamic module.

+Nemesida WAF is available as installation distributions for Linux OS, as well as <a href="https://nemesida-waf.com/manuals/2685" rel="noopener" target="_blank">Docker image</a> or <a href = "https://repository.pentestit.ru/vm/NemesidaWAF-VA.zip">virtual disk</a> (Virtual Appliance) for KVM/VMware/VirtualBox.

 ### Add the Nginx and Nemesida WAF repositories:

 Install Nginx (if necessary) and Nemesida WAF Free: